Ron Ritchie: Political career

-Ritchie ran in the 1974 election as the Progressive Conservative candidate in the riding of Algoma, finishing third of four candidates (Liberal Maurice Foster took more than half the vote, while New Democrat Hughene MacDonald finished a hundred votes ahead of Ritchie).
+Ritchie ran in the 1974 election as the Progressive Conative candidate in the riding of Algoma, finishing third of four candidates (Liberal Maurice Foster took more than half the vote, while New Democrat Hughene MacDonald finished a hundred votes ahead of Ritchie).
 He was elected in the 1979 federal election from a field of seven candidates in York East, unseating incumbent Liberal David Collenette.

 During his time in the House of Commons of Canada, Ritchie was Parliamentary Secretary to Minister of Finance John Crosbie.
-He also served on the standing committees on Finance, Trade, and Economic Affairs and on Public Accounts.
+He also ed on the standing committees on Finance, Trade, and Economic Affairs and on Public Accounts.

 He was defeated by Collenette in the 1980 election.
-Besides a failed attempt to win the Progressive Conservative nomination in Broadview—Greenwood for a 1982 by-election, his political career was over.
+Besides a failed attempt to win the Progressive Conative nomination in Broadview—Greenwood for a 1982 by-election, his political career was over.

 Later life

-After leaving politics Ritchie served as chief executive officer of the Canadian Depository for Securities from 1983 until 1986 and as a member of the Atlantic Council of Canada during the 1980s.
-He also served as a member of the Canadian Ditchley Foundation.
-He remained active in the Club of Rome (he had co-founded its Canadian association in 1973—and served as its chair from 1980 until 1983—after a long history with the international body).
+After leaving politics, Ritchie was chief executive officer of the Canadian Depository for Securities from 1983 until 1986 and as a member of the Atlantic Council of Canada during the 1980s.
+He also was a member of the Canadian Ditchley Foundation.
+He remained active in the Club of Rome (he had co-founded its Canadian association in 1973—and was its chair from 1980 until 1983—after a long history with the international body).

 In 1990, Ritchie published Canadian Pacific's Montreal Lakeshore Commuter Service, Volume One (ISBN 0919487335), a history of commuter trains used on Montreal.

 In 2002 he received the first Roland Lutes Memorial Award for extraordinary service to the Institute for Research on Public Policy.

 He was admitted as a member of the Order of Canada on June 10, 2005.

-Ronald Ritchie died August 18, 2007.
+Ritchie died on August 18, 2007.